mejiaj/mejiaj/src/pages/colophon.md

 ### Typefaces

 - **Main font - Aleo[^3]:** is a variable font, which helps with performance.
 It also boasts a large variety of weights and styles, which makes it flexible for headings and body text.
-- **Code examples - Fira Code[^4]:** One of my favorite fonts!
+- **Code examples - Fira Code[^4]:** Fira Sans is one of my favorite typefaces!
 I love humanist typefaces in general, which feel more personal.
+This is the monospace version of it.
 The creator, Erik Spiekermann is also a big personal design inspiration.

 ## Technology